 Rumors persist that Husqvarna has a fuel-injected two-stroke engine hidden in the factory’s R&D department, and the same rumors are circulated about KTM.
 The KTM EFI two-stroke does exist, but isn’t going to be released until the market or environmentalists demand it.
 Perhaps the new KTM owners could reinvent Husqvarna with some modern smokers.
 Apart from that, we don’t see any future for the current Husqvarna CR125/144 engine/chassis, suspension package.

 Q: WHAT IS THE TRICKEST THING ABOUT THE 2013 HUSKY CR125?

 A: The smartest thing Husqvarna did was to include a 144cc top-end kit with each CR125 sold.
 When you buy the bike, your friendly local Husky dealer hands you a box with a big-bore cylinder, head, piston, rings, power valves, jets and gaskets.
-Ten years ago, turning your bike into a 144 would have been considered cheating, but in today’s four-stroke era, a 144 is often the best option for a racer.
+Ten years ago, turning your bike into a 144 would have been considered cheating, but in today’s four-stroke era, a 144 is often the best option for a two-stroke racer.